Understanding Australian Taxes

 It is in your best interest to file for as many tax deductions as possible for the money you have spent on things related to your work, as doing so can significantly reduce the amount of income tax you owe.
 When people lodge their tax returns, this is one of the most common reasons why they get a tax refund.

 Imagine that in order to obtain your wage, you have had to shell out money for things like buying and cleaning uniforms, paying for trips and meals, or continuing your education, among other things.
 If this is the case, then you might be able to deduct those expenses from your taxable income.
 But keep in mind that you can only deduct costs associated with your work.
 You are not allowed to deduct any of your personal costs from your taxable income.

 Calculating And Paying Capital Gains Tax

-Capital gains tax applies to capital gains made when you dispose of any asset, except for specific exemptions (the most common exemption is the family home).
+Except for some exclusions, capital gains tax is imposed on gains realized when you sell an asset (the most common exemption is the family home).